ILLGrenoble/cameo/python/api/README.md

 For convenience, the packages for some major distributions are listed in the following:

  - CENTOS 8: `yum install -y cmake pybind11-devel`
- - Ubuntu bionic: `sudo apt install libzmq3-dev` *N.B.* `pybind11-dev` has version 2.0.1 while 2.4.3 is needed -> most recent version automatically downloaded and compiled from source
+ - Ubuntu: `sudo apt install libzmq3-dev python3-dev python3-distutils`
+ *N.B.* `pybind11-dev` has version 2.0.1 while 2.4.3 is needed -> most recent version automatically downloaded and compiled from source

 ## How to compile and install